HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

     ![](../../../../../assets/HCL_Authoring_Portlet_Generate_Keywords_ShowHiddenFields.png)

-3. Click the **More** button in the toolbar, then click **AI Generate Description**.
+3. Click the **More** button in the toolbar, then click **AI Generate Keywords**.
 The extracted keywords are based on the content provided in the content item.
 The AI-generated keywords will not overwrite the existing keywords but they will append to it.

     ![](../../../../../assets/HCL_Authoring_Portlet_Generate_Keywords_Toolbar.png)